microsoft/fhir-loader/docs/performance.md

 - _NDJSON_ - _a.k.a_ Newline delimited JSON, is a format for storing structured data that may be processed one record at a time
 - _Zip_ - Compressed FHIR bundles (zip format) allows users to move large amounts of files efficienly through the Azure network

-Of the three formats, _zip_ provides the fastes load time.
+Of the three formats, _zip_ provides the fastest load time.

 ## Environment
 The Loader relies heavily on Network based storage, therefore we recommend that you _deploy the Loader in the same region as your API for FHIR service_.